 When a parent unilaterally places a child and seeks reimbursement, the parent is not limited to schools that have been approved by the Agency of Education.
 See Florence Cnty.
 Sch.
 Dist.
 Four v.
 Carter ex rel.
 Carter, 510 U.S. 7, 8 (1993) (holding that IDEA's requirement that a private school "meet the standards of the state educational agency does not apply to private parental placements").
 Hearing officers can order reimbursement for private placements that are not on a State's approved list of private schools; in fact, "reimbursement is [not] necessarily barred by a private school's failure to meet state education standards."
 Id. at 14.
 Consistent therewith, Vermont law provides an exception to the general prohibition on school districts placing students in private schools that have not been approved by the State, and permits such placement when it is pursuant to a hearing officer's order.
 Vt.
-SBE Rule 2230 ("No . . .
-LEA shall make a special education placement in an independent school that has not been approved to receive public tuition pursuant to the conditions in Rule 2229, unless the placement is pursuant to . . . a hearing officer's order.").
+SBE Rule 2230 ("No...
+LEA shall make a special education placement in an independent school that has not been approved to receive public tuition pursuant to the conditions in Rule 2229, unless the placement is pursuant to ... a hearing officer's order.").

-In this matter, the parties previously discussed the private school as a potential placement for Student.
+In this matter, the parties discussed the private school as a potential placement for Student.
 The District noted that it was prohibited from placing Student at the private school because it is not approved by the other state to provide special education and related services to children with disabilities.
-The District therefore offered a placement for Student at the residential program because it is an approved school and was on a list of recommended options from the Agency of Education.
-Due to their concerns about the residential program, Parents unilaterally placed Student at the private school, and filed a due process action in November 2022 seeking reimbursement from the school district.
-Following a joint motion for summary judgment, a Vermont hearing officer ordered that the school district fund Student's placement at the private school through the end of the 2022-23 school year.
-The hearing officer, however, was unable to order prospective placement at the private school beyond the 2022-23 school year; special education law requires a student's placement to be reviewed and determined "at least annually."
-Vt.
-SBE Rule 2361.3(a)(1).
-Therefore, to support Student's continued attendance at the private school, Parents have filed another due process complaint seeking reimbursement from the school district.
+The District therefore placed Student at the residential program because it is an approved school and was on a list of recommended options from the Agency of Education.
+Due to their concerns about the residential program, Parents unilaterally placed Student at the private school, and filed a due process action seeking reimbursement from the school district.
 To prevail on their request for reimbursement, Parents must demonstrate: "(1) the proposed [programming] failed to provide the student with an appropriate education; (2) the parent's private placement was appropriate to the child's needs; and (3) equitable considerations support the parent's claim."
-Reyes, supra.
+Reves, supra.